Deepak9912/Spiritual-Roots/README.md

 ### Project Goals
 The primary objective of Spiritual-Connection is to provide its users a user-friendly, intuitive website capable of providing all required information about the business and its services.
 User Objective as client:
-* Looking for mediation services for stress relief, anxiety control or emotional health
+* Looking for meditation services for stress relief, anxiety control or emotional health
 * Looking for details of each service and its cost
 * Looking for opening times
 * Looking for either online or face to face consultation